ucsb-cs148/w25/_lab/lab01.md

 ## Some starting points for selected platforms:

-Christopher Chang has put together [a list of technologies](https://docs.google.com/document/d/1zclZUWWnAu6cXh5_b4wvkVKJ6Ch_OAagchXqigEzmZQ/edit?usp=sharing) for inspiration.
+Christopher Chang, some time back, has put together [a list of technologies](https://docs.google.com/document/d/1zclZUWWnAu6cXh5_b4wvkVKJ6Ch_OAagchXqigEzmZQ/edit?usp=sharing) for inspiration.
+Rachel Jiang made some updates for this quarter, but it's not her fault if things are outdated.
 Feel free to take a look at it and use it as a starting point for deciding what technologies you may want to use.

 React Starters: